Athabasca Summer Students

 • Must be enrolled in a post-secondary program and returning in fall

-Reporting to the Yard Supervisor, the Yard Summer Student will:
+Reporting to the HR Manager, the Administrative Assistant Summer Student will be:

 • Miscellaneous duties as assigned